kim3-sudo/nhlskaters/challenge/challenge.md

 You can use any packages that are available on CRAN (Comprehensive R Archive Network) or which can be delivered by PyPI (using `pip`) or Anaconda (using `conda`).
 Judges will not install any packages from GitHub, GitLab, or any library repository other than CRAN, PyPI, or Anaconda.
 You do not need to include `install_packages()` statements in R or `pip install <package>` statements in Python.
 Judges will install all applicable packages, assuming that they are being loaded into your script by means of a `library()` statement in R or `import` statement in Python.

 You may not submit any pre-compiled files, such as `.pyc` files.
 Your submission must be made in source code form.
 If compilation is required, it will be performed on the judge's machine.

+As a resource, the competition organizers have provided you with a R and a R Markdown sample file to demonstrate how we expect you to annotate your code and what you should include.
+You are free to run/knit these files.

 ## Scoring Matrix